We Call It Acieed

-"We Call It Acieed" is the debut single by British musician D Mob.
+"We Call It Acieed" (Note: Many single releases spell "Acieeed" with three es; album releases consistently use "Acieed".) is the debut single by British musician D Mob.
 An acid house-influenced song from the debut album A Little Bit of This, a Little Bit of That, it features vocals by Gary Haisman.
 The song reached No. 1 on Billboard's Dance Music/Club Play Singles chart and No. 25 on the Hot Dance Music/Maxi-Singles Sales chart in 1989.
 It also reached number 3 on the UK singles chart.

 The song is also featured on the compilation albums Dance Massive, Vol. 2 [Phantom], History of Techno [ZYX], Smash Hits 1988 and Acid House Anthems.

 Video

 The video features D Mob and singing in front of people with yellow masks in the shapes of triangles, squares and circles, with the occasional mask of an eye.
 The song involves Haisman chanting "Acieed" through the entire video.

 The yellow smiley face icon had recently been adopted as a symbol of the acid house scene.

 The original music video only lasted approximately two minutes long, as the record label FFRR did not think the song would be a hit and chose not to spend further money.
 Many years later, an unofficial edit of the video was made, stretching the length out to the full 3 minutes and 14 seconds of the radio version by repeating certain parts.